dbrgn/sekursranko/README.md

 Work in progress, does not work yet.

 This is a private project, not developed nor endorsed by Threema GmbH.

+## Name

+The name of this project is the Esperanto word for "safe".
+English-speaking people might recognize the "sekur-" prefix (-> secure), and German-speaking people might recognize the "-ŝranko" suffix (-> "Schrank", a cabinet).

 ## License